VictoriaParkes/guess-the-rainbow/README.md

 - I learned to use the ```getcomputedstyle();``` method using W3school's page [Window getComputedStyle()](https://www.w3schools.com/JSREF/jsref_getcomputedstyle.asp).
 - The hover text was created using W3school's page [How TO - Display an Element on Hover](https://www.w3schools.com/css/css_tooltip.asp).
 - I learned to position elements centrally on the page using W3school's page [CSS Layout - Horizontal & Vertical Align](https://www.w3schools.com/css/css_align.asp).
+- [Font Awesome docs](https://fontawesome.com/v5/docs/web/other-topics/accessibility) were refered to in order to make the website more accessible to a wider audience.

 ## Content
 The content of the website was written by Victoria Parkes.